AdityaPrakash191/Git-Tutorial/README.md

 3. `touch` -> this will create a new file, just give the file name with extension.

-4. `rm -rf` -> to delete a file. -r will delete all the internal files recursively.
+4. `rm -rf` -> to delete a file. -r will delete all the internal files recursively..

 5. `working area` -> There can be a bunch of files that are not currently handled by git.
 It means that changes done or to be done in those files are not managed by git yet.
 A file which is in working area is considered